 - CLEAN: Keep hoses and components clean during assembly and protected during storage.

-- SCHEDULE: Follow a regular checks and maintenance schedule.
-Talk to us about our S.O.S lab and Customer Service Agreements to ensure you are getting the best service scheduling possible.
+- SCHEDULE: Follow regular checks and maintenance schedule.
+Talk to us about our S.O.S lab and Customer Value Agreements to ensure you are getting the best service scheduling possible.

 - PROTECT: When dealing with banked rock or dry applications consider protective covers for exposed rods.